 Web Application Firewalls (WAFs)

 Acunetix integrates with popular WAFs to automatically create appropriate Web Application Firewall rules to protect web applications against attacks targeting vulnerabilities that the scanner finds.
-This allows you to temporarily prevent exploitation of high-severity vulnerabilities until you are able to fix them.
+This allows you to temporarily prevent the exploitation of high-severity vulnerabilities until you are able to fix them.

 Acunetix can export scan data to the following Web Application Firewalls (WAFs):